-The payment of dividends is in the discretion of our board of directors.
-At the present time, we anticipate retaining most of our future earnings, if any, for use in our operations and the expansion of our business.
-Any determination as to dividend policy will be made by our board of directors and will depend on a number of factors, including the requirements of Marshall Islands law, our future earnings, capital requirements, financial condition and future prospects and such other factors as our board of directors may deem relevant.
+The payment of dividends is at the discretion of Navios Logistics' board of directors.
+Navios Logistics anticipates retaining most of its future earnings, if any, for use in its operations and the expansion of its business.
+Any determination as to dividend policy will be made by Navios Logistics' board of directors and will depend on a number of factors, including the requirements of Marshall Islands law, Navios Logistics' future earnings, capital requirements, financial condition and future prospects and such other factors as Navios Logistics' board of directors may deem relevant.
 Marshall Islands law generally prohibits the payment of dividends other than from surplus, when a company is insolvent or if the payment of the dividend would render the company insolvent.

-Our ability to pay dividends is also restricted by the terms of the indenture governing the Senior Notes.
+Navios Logistics' ability to pay dividends is also restricted by the terms of the indenture governing its 2022 Senior Notes.

-Because we are a holding company with no material assets other than the stock of our subsidiaries, our ability to pay dividends is dependent upon the earnings and cash flow of our subsidiaries and their ability to pay dividends to us.
-If there is a substantial decline in any of the markets in which we participate, our earnings will be negatively affected, thereby limiting our ability to pay dividends.
+Because Navios Logistics is a holding company with no material assets other than the stock of its subsidiaries, its ability to pay dividends is dependent upon the earnings and cash flow of its subsidiaries and their ability to pay dividends to Navios Logistics.
+If there is a substantial decline in any of the markets in which Navios Logistics participates, its earnings will be negatively affected, thereby limiting its ability to pay dividends.